 List of Clergy, Staff and Visitors to Church buildings

-This notice explains how information about you will be used temporarily by the [name of church body e.g. Parochial Church Council or Cathedral etc] during the Covid-19 pandemic crisis so we can put in place a list of clergy, staff and visitors to the church building/s, as requested by the Government in support of NHS Test and Trace.
+This notice explains how information about you will be used temporarily by the [Parochial Church Council of St Alkmund’s Duffield] during the Covid-19 pandemic crisis so we can put in place a list of clergy, staff and visitors to the church building/s, as requested by the Government in support of NHS Test and Trace.

 1. Who we are

-[Insert name and address of the relevant church body as it appears on your current Privacy Notice] are the data controller (contact details in section 7. below).
+[The P.C.C of St Alkmund’s Duffield] are the data controller (contact details in section 7. below).
 This means we decide how your personal data is used and why.

 2. The information we collect about you and why we need it